aurelieleribaux-1/DMNVisionTool_v3/README.md

 - If correctly loaded, the image will be displayed;
 - Different options can be enabled to be performed by the backend, such as:
-    - object detection for the BPMN elements;
+    - object detection for the DMN elements;
-    - keypoint detection for the BPMN flows;
+    - keypoint detection for the DMN flows;
-    - OCR for the BPMN labels;
+    - OCR for the DMN labels;
 - Then the *CONVERT* button can be clicked to start the conversion (it takes a few seconds to complete the process);
 - Once the conversion is done, the user can either download or view and edit the resulting model;
 - By selecting the *VIEW IN EDITOR* button, the *EDITOR* page will allow the user to see the converted model and, if needed, to edit and correct it.
 The starting image is displayed next to the model and simplifies the revising process (a vertical splitter can be moved to resize the BPMN editor and the image viewer);